SonnyLarsson/4-in-a-row-react/README.md

 The game currently depends on a set of predetermined winning lines, borrowing the logic from the tic-tac-toe tutorial.
 I like the simplicity of the solution I've borrowed my logic from, but dynamically generating a list of winning lines would let me manipulate the grid easier.

+### More Game Modes

+If wins can be calculated dynamically, and the size of the grid can be altered.
+Why not let the size of a winning row be set by the players?
+I will likely set some sort of limitation, of course, but at least adding the options of three-in-a-row and five-in-a-row would make things more interesting.

+### More players

+Why stick to traditions?
+Letting three, or even more (computer-driven or human), players play against each other would really increase complexity and fun.

 ### Getting Rid of Time Travel

 Currently, I'm not sure I see the point of it, other than as some sort of product demo for React itself.